mishael-o/Dapper.SimpleSqlBuilder/docs/github-pages/index.md

 WHERE Id = @p0 AND Role = @p1
 ```

-> And All values passed into the interpolated string are taken out and replaced with parameter placeholders.
-The parameter values are put into Dapper's [DynamicParameters](https://github.com/DapperLib/Dapper/blob/main/Dapper/DynamicParameters.cs) collection.
+> And all values passed into the interpolated string are taken out and replaced with parameter placeholders.
+The parameter values are put into Dapper's <xref:Dapper.DynamicParameters> collection.

 To execute the query with Dapper is as simple as this: